sam23121/sam23121/README.md

 ### Hi there 👋 My name is Samuel Anagow

-I am a Data Engineer | Machine Learning Engineer That is highly interested in any thing to do with data even the smell of it 😄
+I am a Data Engineer | Machine Learning Engineer who is highly interested  in any thing releated with data even the smell of it 😄

 ## About me